OpenTTD/OpenTTD/readme.txt

 OS/2:
   A comprehensive GNU build environment is required to build the OS/2 version.
   See the docs/Readme_OS2.txt file for more information.

+DOS:
+  A build environment with DJGPP is needed as well as libraries such as Allegro, zlib and libpng, which all can be downloaded from the DJGPP website.
+Compilation is straight forward: use make, but do a "./configure" before the first build.
+The build binary will need cwsdpmi.exe to be in the same directory as the openttd executable. cwsdpmi.exe can be found in the os/dos subdirectory.
+If you compile with stripping turned on a binary will be generated that does not need cwsdpmi.exe by adding the cswdstub.exe to the created OpenTTD binary.

 8.0) Translating: